jungminsuh904/jungminsuh904.github.io/_pages/about.md

 My research interests lie at the intersection of wireless communications, network optimization, and statistical modeling, with a particular focus on AI-empowered radio access networks (RANs).
 My work aims to develop analytical and learning-based methods for resource allocation, performance optimization, and control in wireless networks.

-Before joining UT Austin, I received both my B.S. and M.S. degrees in Electrical Engineering from [Korea University](https://www.korea.ac.kr/) in Seoul, South Korea.
-During my master's studies, I worked on the temporal joint power statistics and outage dynamics of low-Earth-orbit (LEO) satellite communication systems, under the supervision of Prof. [Young-Chai Ko](https://commsys.korea.ac.kr/professor).
+Before joining UT Austin, I received both my B.S. and M.S. degrees in Electrical Engineering from [Korea University](https://www.korea.ac.kr/) in Seoul, South Korea, where I conducted research on the modeling and performance analysis of wireless and satellite communication systems under the supervision of Prof. [Young-Chai Ko](https://commsys.korea.ac.kr/professor).

 <div style="margin-top: 2.5rem;"></div>